-- (vi) To have the free assistance of an interpreter if the child cannot understand or speak the language used; - (vii) To have his or her privacy fully respected at all stages of the proceedings. - 3.
-States Parties shall seek to promote the establishment of laws, procedures, authorities and institutions specifically applicable to children alleged as, accused of, or recognized as having infringed the penal law, and, in particular: - (a) The establishment of a minimum age below which children shall be presumed not to have the capacity to infringe the penal law; - (b) Whenever appropriate and desirable, measures for dealing with such children without resorting to judicial proceedings, providing that human rights and legal safeguards are fully respected.
+understand or speak the language

+- To have his or her privacy fully (vii) respected at all stages of the proceedings. - 3.
+States Parties shall seek to promote the establishment of laws, procedures, authorities and institutions specifically applicable to children alleged as, accused of, or recognized as having infringed the penal law, and, in particular: - (a) The establishment of a minimum age below which children shall be presumed not to have the capacity to infringe the penal law; - (b) Whenever appropriate and desirable, measures for dealing with such children without resorting to judicial proceedings. providing that human rights and legal safeguards are fully respected.
 4. A variety of dispositions, such as care, guidance and supervision orders; counselling; probation; foster care; education and vocational training programmes and other alternatives to institutional care shall be available to ensure that children are dealt with in a manner appropriate to their well-being and proportionate both to their circumstances and the offence.

-If you are accused of a crime you should be helped through the legal process, which should take account of your needs.
+the legal process, which should take account of your needs.